 This is the second year of rate capping.
-While Council was able to keep the rate increase in line with the 2.5 per cent cap set for 2016/17, we have made an application to the Essential Services Commission for a special order to increase the average rate cap for the 2017/18 financial year under section 185E of the Local Government Act and are waiting for the outcome of the application.
+While Council was able to keep the rate increase in line with the 2.5 per cent cap set for 2016/17, Council made an application to the Essential Services Commission for a special order to increase the average rate cap for the 2017/18 financial year under section 185E of the Local Government Act and notified on 28 July 2017 the application was successful.

-Council has proposed a higher cap of 4% for the 2017/18 financial year, 2% above the average rate cap set by the Minister for Local Government in December 2016.
-This budget is based on the higher cap of 4%.
+The budget proposes a higher cap of 4% for the 2017/18 financial year, 2% above the average rate cap set by the Minister for Local Government in December 2016.
 The 2% increase above the average rate cap will provide additional income of approximately \$144,000 in Council's 2017/18 Annual Budget.

 We provide 100 different services in a municipality with a large geographical area and manage a substantial amount of infrastructured outline above.
-To undertake this work, in 2017/18 we will raise revenue of \$17.4m, 47% of which will come from rates and charges and 35% from state and federal government funding and the remainder from fees and charges.
+To undertake this work, in 2017/18 we will raise revenue of \$16.5m, 50% of which will come from rates and charges and 30% from state and federal government funding and the remainder from fees and charges.